Social Signals and SEO – Does Your Instagram Actually Help Rankings?

 How long for Kenya social media to impact SEO?

-Kenyan brands see SEO benefits in 3-6 months with consistent social activity.
+Based on AM Digital KE client data across Kenyan accounts, brands see SEO benefits in three to six months with consistent social activity.